Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Applications

 Thus, $T\bar{\gamma}\cdot X_H^\varepsilon=X_{\bar{\mathcal{K}}}\cdot\bar{\varepsilon} =T\bar{\lambda}\cdot X_H \cdot \varepsilon=\tau_{\bar{\mathcal{K}}}\cdot T\bar{\varepsilon}\cdot X_{h \cdot \bar{\varepsilon}}.$ In this case, we must have that $\varepsilon$ and $\bar{\varepsilon}$ are the solution of the Type II of Hamilton-Jacobi equation $T\bar{\gamma} \cdot X_H^\varepsilon= X_{\bar{\mathcal{K}}} \cdot \bar{\varepsilon}, $ for the nonholonomic reduced distributional Hamiltonian system $(\bar{\mathcal{K}},\omega_{\bar{\mathcal{K}}},h ), $ if and only if they satisfy the equation $T\bar{\lambda}\cdot X_H \cdot \varepsilon=\tau_{\bar{\mathcal{K}}}\cdot T\bar{\varepsilon}\cdot X_{h \cdot \bar{\varepsilon}}$.\\

-From the above discussion, we also see how the Hamilton-Jacobi equations for the nonholonomic reduced distributional Hamiltonian systems are simplified by nonholonomic reduction procedures.
-0.3cm $\blacksquare$\\
+In this paper, we study the Hamilton-Jacobi theory for the nonholonomic Hamiltonian system and the nonholonomic reducible Hamiltonian system on a cotangent bundle, by using the distributional Hamiltonian system and the reduced distributional Hamiltonian system.
+These researches reveal from the geometrical point of view the internal relationships of nonholonomic constraints, distributional two forms and nonholonomic dynamical vector fields of a mechanical system and its nonholonomic reduced systems.
 It is well known that the theory of controlled mechanical systems became an important subject in recent years.
 Its research gathers together some separate areas of research such as mechanics, differential geometry and nonlinear control theory, etc., and the emphasis of this research on geometry is motivated by the aim of understanding the structure of equations of motion of the system, in a way that helps both for analysis and design.
 Thus, it is natural to study controlled mechanical systems by combining with the analysis of dynamic systems and the geometric reduction theory of Hamiltonian and Lagrangian systems.
-In particular, Marsden et al. in \cite{mawazh10} set up the regular reduction theory of regular controlled Hamiltonian systems on a symplectic fiber bundle, by using momentum map and the associated reduced symplectic forms, and from the viewpoint of completeness of Marsden-Weinstein symplectic reduction, and some developments around the above work are given in Wang and Zhang \cite{wazh12}, Ratiu and Wang \cite{rawa12}, Van der Schaft and Wang \cite{vdswa14}, and Wang \cite{wa15a}.
-Since the Hamilton-Jacobi theory is developed based on the Hamiltonian picture of dynamics, it is natural idea to extend the Hamilton-Jacobi theory to the (regular) controlled Hamiltonian system and its a variety of reduced systems, and it is also possible to describe the relationship between the CH-equivalence for controlled Hamiltonian systems and the solutions of corresponding Hamilton-Jacobi equations, see Wang \cite{wa13d, wa13f, wa13e} for more details.
-Thus, our next topic is how to set up and develop the nonholonomic reduction and Hamilton-Jacobi theory for the nonholonomic controlled Hamiltonian systems and the distributional controlled Hamiltonian systems, by analyzing carefully the geometrical and topological structures of the phase spaces of these systems.\\
+In particular, Marsden et al. in \cite{mawazh10} set up the regular reduction theory of a regular controlled Hamiltonian system on a symplectic fiber bundle, by using momentum map and the associated reduced symplectic form, and from the viewpoint of completeness of Marsden-Weinstein symplectic reduction, and some developments around the above work are given in Wang and Zhang \cite{wazh12}, Ratiu and Wang \cite{rawa12}, and Wang \cite{wa15a}.
+Since the Hamilton-Jacobi theory is developed based on the Hamiltonian picture of dynamics, it is natural idea to extend the Hamilton-Jacobi theory to the (regular) controlled Hamiltonian system and its a variety of reduced systems, and it is also possible to describe the relationship between the CH-equivalence for the controlled Hamiltonian systems and the solutions of corresponding Hamilton-Jacobi equations, see Wang \cite{wa13d, wa20a, wa13e} for more details.
+In particular, it is the key thought of the researches of geometrical mechanics of the Professor Jerrold E. Marsden to explore and reveal the deeply internal relationship between the geometrical structure of phase space and the dynamical vector field of a mechanical system.
+It is also our goal of pursuing and inheriting.\\